 Disclaimer: In the name of full transparency, Please be aware that this blog post contains affiliate links and any purchases made through such links will reward me a small commission – at no extra cost for you.
 I Only recommend products that I personally use and love so fear Not, you will Love them too!

-Do you know the difference between a Profesional Makeup Artist and a Beauty Influencer??
+Do you know the differences between Professional Makeup Artists and Beauty Influencers??

 The 2 fields are very different.

 Nowadays with social media taking over, there are numerous ways that people can express themselves and make a good living at it too.

 The Beauty Industry is a Billionaire dollar industry so it makes sense for people who enjoy makeup to make a career out of that passion.